-By no means does on weekend basketball tournament have the power to counteract centuries of entrenched structural divisions.
+By no means does one weekend basketball tournament have the power to counteract centuries of entrenched structural divisions.
 Yet there are also times when such human interactions between our youth can provide us all with a vision of a better future and, even if abstract, a goal for the ways we might ideally wish to interact with one another.

 It's both possible and necessary to make realistic observations about where we've been and where we are while also finding hope and inspiration in moments that present hope for a brighter future.
 In an increasingly cynical and consistently individualistic society, those glimmers of hope are most readily found in the unrealized human potential within our youth.

-Yet in stark contrast to Woodson's vision for Black History Month it is also an unfortunate reality of real life that much of what's discussed during February becomes almost entirely trivial: disparate facts about individuals become meaningless when disconnected from their historical context, the implications on how race and racism are constructed in our society as a whole, and how we might imagine a society in which we interact in less dehumanizing ways.
+Yet in stark contrast to Woodson's vision for Black History Month it is also an unfortunate reality that much of what's discussed during February becomes almost entirely trivial: disparate facts about individuals become meaningless when disconnected from their historical context, the implications on how race and racism are constructed in our society as a whole, and how we might imagine a society in which we interact in less dehumanizing ways.
 That's something our nation's schools need to get better at, whether in February or in teaching about Columbus day.

-To some extent, a basketball tournament that establishes common ground for interaction among people that might not normally do so paves the way for our youth to learn modes of interaction that will help them undo our nation's structural barriers as adult citizens.
+To some extent, a basketball tournament that establishes common ground for interaction among people that might not normally do so paves the way for our youth to learn modes of interaction that will help them cross our nation's structural barriers as adult citizens.

 If the adults are still struggling to come to a collective agreement on these matters, then how can we expect youth to ever attain a stronger sense of history and pathway to the future?